dbkangaroo/website/en/blog/001-why-choose-vala.md

 ---
-title: Why choose Vala to build Kangaroo?
+title: Why choose Vala to build Kangaroo?(Updated at 5/20/2022)
 lang: en-US
 sidebarDepth: 2
 copyright:
   minLength: 32
 ---

-# Why choose Vala to build Kangaroo?
+# Why choose Vala to build Kangaroo?(Updated at 5/20/2022)

 ## Some thoughts about building Kangaroo
-While I decide to build my own app, giving the talent to app is the most important thing, what kind of talent the new app must have?
+While I decided to build my own app, the most important thing is that what kind of talents of the new app should have?
 I think they are:
-1. __Performance__: native app's speed is the best.
+1. __Performance__: native performance is the best.
-2. __Keep code safe__: the app must have capability to against reverse-engineering or modification, by making it difficult for a third-party to access your source code.
+2. __Keep code safe__: the app must be safe to against to be cracked.
-3. __Platform independent__: one copy of code can compile all of platforms.
+3. __Platform independent__: support all platforms like Windows / macOS / Linux.
 4. __Technology maturity__: the technology stack could support to gain the business purpose, I need the money to continue the work.
-5. __Master it easily__: Language must be simple and powerful, sure it is musts familiar by me.
+5. __Master it easily__: Language must be simple and powerful, sure it is familiar by yourself.

 I had reviewed some kind of framework and languages like:
 QT / C++ vs WxWidget / C++ vs GTK-mm / C++ vs GTK-rs / Rust / Go-GTK / Go vs GTK / Vala